biogit/brevifolia-hugo-forestry/content/blog-posts/the-home-of-chalk.md

 ### Colors of the Rainbow

-Well, there are seven colors in this image, but not quite the traditional "rainbow" ones, nor are they in the correct [order](https://en.wikipedia.org/wiki/ROYGBIV "colors of the rainbow").
+Well, there are seven colors in the [full version](https://unsplash.com/photos/1v1zjqxldmc "chalk houses") of the hero image, but not quite the traditional "rainbow" ones, nor are they in the correct [order](https://en.wikipedia.org/wiki/ROYGBIV "colors of the rainbow").

 ### Homepage Icons?